BarnacleJones/BarnacleJones/README.md

 - 👋 Hi, I’m @BarnacleJones
-- I am a Juinior Developer based in NZ, programming in .NET ecosystem
+- I am a Junior Developer based in NZ, programming in .NET ecosystem
 - I use GitHub to store my personal projects
 - Its a mess here